What is Long Put?

-An investor must exercise a long put option strategy when he or she has a bearish outlook and is expecting an underlying asset’s value to significantly drop in the nearing time.
+An investor must exercise a long put option strategy when he or she has a bearish outlook and is expecting an underlying asset’s value to drop in the nearing time significantly.
 Investors can also use this strategy for hedging purposes if he or she is seeking to safeguard an underlying asset that is owned against a probable reduction in its value.

 Difference Between Long Put and Short Put

-- Action: The action in the case of the long put is “buy put option” while in the case of a short put is “sell put option”.
+- Action: The action in the case of the long put is “buy a put option,” while in the case of a short put is “sell a put option.”

-- Limited Risks: This options is the fact that the risks in this option are limited to the extent the premium is paid towards the put option.
+- Limited Risks: This option is the fact that the risks in this option are limited to the extent the premium is paid towards the put option.